-As of January 1, 2023, we have two issued United States patents, one issued European patent, and over thirty pending applications in the United States and throughout the world in our TIGIT program portfolio.
-The patents and pending applications in our TIGIT program portfolio include claims covering EOS-448, its therapeutic use, and manufacture.
-Not including any potential patent term extension, the issued United States and European patents have a natural expiration date in 2038 and the pending applications in the portfolio, should they grant, have expiration dates ranging from 2038 to 2040.
+As of January 1, 2024, we have two issued United States patents, one issued European patent, one issued Eurasian patent, one issued Japanese patent, one issued Taiwanese patent, and over twenty pending applications in the United States and throughout the world in our TIGIT program portfolio.
+The patents and pending applications in our TIGIT program portfolio include claims covering belrestotug, its therapeutic use, and manufacture.
+Not including any potential patent term extension, the issued patents have a natural expiration date in 2038 and the pending applications in the portfolio, should they grant, have expiration dates ranging from 2038 to 2040.

-We also have three issued United States Patents, one issued Australian Patent, one issued European Patent, as well as several other issued patents globally, and over fifty pending applications (including Patent Cooperation Treaty applications) in our $A{2A}R$ program portfolio both in the United States and throughout the world.
-The patents and pending applications in our $A{2A}R$ program portfolio include claims covering inupadenant, such as composition of matter, formulations, methods of treatment, and processes of manufacture.
-Not including any potential patent term extension, the issued patents have natural expiration dates ranging from 2038 to 2039 and the pending applications in the portfolio, should they grant, have expiration dates ranging from 2038 to 2042.
+We also have three issued United States Patents, one issued Australian Patent, one issued European Patent, one issued Chinese Patent, as well as several other issued patents globally, and one-hundred pending applications (including Patent Cooperation Treaty applications and provisional patent applications) in our $A{2A}R$ program portfolio both in the United States and throughout the world.
+The patents and pending applications in our

+A2AR program portfolio include claims covering inupadenant or EOS-984, such as compositions of matter, formulations, methods of treatment, and processes of manufacture.
+Not including any potential patent term extension, the issued patents have natural expiration dates ranging from 2038 to 2039 and the pending applications in the portfolio, should they grant, have expiration dates ranging from 2038 to 2044.